playgameservices/clientserverskeleton/README.md

 3. In the client app, press Post AuthCode to server.
 This will get an authcode and send it to the server, which will respond with the player object.

+## Retrieving multiple server auth codes

+The server auth codes are single use codes.
+If your server app requires a server auth code after the first exchange, you need to call signInSilently() to refresh the GoogleSignInAccount object, including the serverAuthCode.

 ## Native (C++) client integration
 The project __NativeClientApp__ contains the partial implementation of the client app in C++.
 It uses a Java library that contains an Android fragment